cesareferrari/newsletter/backend/20200120-restricted.md

 ## Using middleware to restrict access to an endpoint

+tagged_headline: Using middleware to add a session object to the request in an Express application #bcrypt #express #api #authentication #sessions #webdev #backend

 In this series of articles, our ultimate goal is to authenticate users with sessions in our Express application.

 What we have done so far is import the `express-session` Node library in order to initialize a `session` object that can be used for authentication.